-The power of empathy plays a critical role in reducing mental health stigma.
-Participating in Bell Let's Talk Day on January 26 will educate you and help you become more tolerant.
+Empathy plays a critical role in reducing mental health stigma and enhancing well-being.
+Participating in Bell Let's Talk Day on January 24 will help educate and develop a more tolerant world.

-Now more than ever, we need to demonstrate more empathy and kindness to others.
-Taking a moment to reach out to someone and really listen to them can make a world of difference to that person.
+Now more than ever, we must demonstrate empathy and kindness to others.
+Taking a moment to reach out to someone and actively listen to them can make a world of difference to that person.
 Participate in Bell Let's Talk Day, an annual initiative that raises funds for mental health and gets stronger each year.
-The goal is to encourage everyone to use the following five simple ways to end the mental health stigma and start a conversation about being more tolerant:
+The goal is to encourage everyone to use these strategies to end the mental health stigma and enhance well-being by starting a conversation about being more tolerant:

-Empathy is the ability to recognize and understand others' feelings and opinions by figuratively walking in their shoes or seeing things through their eyes.
+Empathy is recognizing and understanding others' feelings and opinions by figuratively walking in their shoes or seeing things through their eyes.
 As we develop empathy, we become more tolerant, have more meaningful relationships, enjoy success in the workplace, and appreciate improved well-being and quality of life.

 Some of us are born with natural empathetic skills that we practice regularly; however, that certainly isn't the case with everyone.
 People often inquire if empathy is a skill that individuals can develop and if children and adults with autism spectrum conditions can be taught to empathize.
 The answer to both questions is yes, which is so encouraging!

-There are numerous ways to reduce mental health stigma and become more tolerant. e can do this by practising these behaviours:
+There are numerous ways to reduce mental health stigma and become more tolerant.
+We can do this by practising these behaviours:

 - appreciating we are more similar to each other than different